 Chemistry is the science of elements and compounds composed of atoms, molecules and ions; their composition, structure, properties, behaviour and the changes they undergo during a reaction with other substances.
-Some say that Chemistry occupies an intermediate position between Physics and Biology.
-At Northampton High, Chemistry is a popular subject with those who need it to study Medicine and also those who have a passion for the subject as it sparks their curiosity about the world around them.
+At Northampton High, Chemistry is a popular subject with those who need it to study Medicine and also those who have a passion for the subject as it sparks their curiosity about the world.

-We follow the OCR syllabus, as this encompasses the three main strands of Chemistry: organic, inorganic and physical.
+Academic: We follow the OCR syllabus, as this encompasses the three main strands of Chemistry: organic, inorganic and physical.
 Students are challenged to understand some of the concepts they will have already met at GCSE in more detail, and also some new topics which they can go on and study in more depth at university.